EpiModel/Mean-Degree-Analysis/README.md

-# Comparing Sexual Network Degree among Men who have Sex with Men by Measurement Timeframe
+# Comparing Measurement Times for Sexual Network Degree among Men who have Sex with Men

 This repository contains the analysis scripts and tables for the following study: